unknown321/wampy/USAGE.md

 Not implemented:

 - Visualization: technical reasons.
 See [ALSA.md](./ALSA.md).
-- Title scrolling by touching: framework limitations/lack of knowledge
+- Title scrolling by dragging it with cursor/finger: framework limitations/lack of knowledge
 - Scrolling playlist (backend doesn't provide enough data)
 - Editing playlist, not possible with current default player integration level
 - Playlist bottom buttons (which do nothing, because playlist is not editable)
-- `regions.txt`, which allows making parts of skin transparent.
-Some skins may look bad (ex.
-Dremples.wsz).
 - Easter eggs (not important)

 #### UI Buttons